-Despite being one of the cheaper options on the market, there’s no denying that the foot massager by CloudMassage comes out as the clear winner.
+Despite being one of the more expensive options on the market, there’s no denying that the foot massager by CloudMassage comes out as the clear winner.

 Its versatility, ease of use, and multiple massage functions make this device a great investment for anyone who is serious about enjoying the numerous health benefits of at-home foot massage.

 Other Types of Foot Massagers